Skip to content

 50&over: 1,736 / 49-30: 44 / 29&under: 3

 November 21, 2021, the corporate news and their bosses continued to divide the nation by phrasing headlines to pit individuals comfortable with natural immunity against those who favor the vaccine.
-Meanwhile, corporations paid their lobbyists to crush any chance of capping prescription drug prices as Washington legislators discussed the idea.
+Meanwhile, pharmaceutical and insurance corporations paid their lobbyists to crush any chance of capping prescription drug prices as Washington legislators discussed the idea.